tedliosu/cuda_mergesort_ytl/README.md

-# Instructions (Linux Version of This Program)
+# Instructions (ROCm Linux Version of This Program)

 Build dependencies include;

-1. Latest complete CUDA toolkit (CUDA 12.4 as of time of writing)
+1. Latest complete ROCm and corresponding amdgpu dkms from repo.radeon.com (ROCm 6.2.1 as of time of writing)

 2. GNU Compiler Collection